 - 1 tbsp fresh parsley

 - In a large bowl, combine the olive oil with water, yeast and salt.
 Let it sit for five minutes.
 Mix the herbs and sugar into the flour.

 - Stir in the flour mixture until the dough is stiff enough to knead.
 Add the flour a little bit at a time.
 Three cups flour is an approximate amount, your exact amount may vary. slightly

 - Knead the dough until it is smooth and elastic–just a few minutes.

-- Place dough in a greased bowl; cover and let rise until the dough has doubled. (about 45 minutes)
+- Place dough in a greased bowl; cover and let rise until the dough has almost doubled. (about 45 minutes)